Tuesday, September 20, 2011

 Caramel Cake

-IMPORTANT UPDATE: After reading the following post, please go to a follow-up post here.
+IMPORTANT UPDATE: After reading the following post, please go to a follow-up post here (re: revised caramel icing).
+Also, for an alternative butter icing, go here.

 Filipino-style caramel cake is far different from most caramel cakes.
 The cake base is chiffon, either in vanilla or mocha, and it is filled and frosted with a caramel icing that is not overly sweet.
 The icing can be described as more like a cross between caramel and custard and tastes very much like leche flan or creme caramel.